grayed/PipeExplorer/README.md

 - Displays name and number of active/maximum connections, like [pipelist.exe](https://docs.microsoft.com/en-us/sysinternals/downloads/pipelist) from [SysInternals Suite](https://docs.microsoft.com/en-us/sysinternals/) does, and creation timestamp as a bonus.
 - Highlights newly created and removed pipes, like [Process Explorer](https://docs.microsoft.com/en-us/sysinternals/downloads/process-explorer) from SysInternals Suite does.
 - Gives hints about well-known pipe names.
+- Pipe pinning, allowing to place all the pipes you're interested in together.
 - Multilanguage support (English and Russian for now).

 ![Screenshot!](screenshot.png)